jatupon-wiseboq/full-stack-blend/README.md

 6. Configure an automatic deploy or deploy a staging branch.
 7. Please take a note of the running URL.

+Openning the running URL on your browser to see the results.

 ## Updating boilerplate periodically

 This boilerplate is designed for incremental update for any underlying supports of new features in StackBlend Studio.
 After StackBlend has released a new version, you must merge the new changes into your project, to make it works on StackBlend.org.
 Please note that for all of the old versions, you must perform "git cherry-pick COMMIT_ID" for all of hotfixes, beginning with a prefix "Hotfix:" in the message, that may apply to your current using version.

 1. Run "git stash".
+2. Run "git fetch boilerplate 1.15".
-2. Run "git pull boilerplate 1.15 --allow-unrelated-histories".
+3. Run "git merge 1.15 --allow-unrelated-histories".
-3. Run "git stash apply".
+4. Run "git stash apply".

 To list all of hotfixes: